IsarNejad/IsarNejad.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Research Scientist at the [National Research Council Canada](https://nrc.canada.ca/en) and an Adjunct Professor at the [University of Ottawa](https://www.uottawa.ca/faculty-engineering/school-electrical-engineering-computer-science).
-My research focuses on leveraging AI-enabled technologies to address societal challenges, with a strong commitment to integrating ethical considerations into technological advancements.
+I am a Team Leader and a Senior Research Scientist at the [National Research Council Canada](https://nrc.canada.ca/en).
+I am also an Adjunct Professor at the School of Electrical Engineering and Computer Science at the [University of Ottawa](https://www.uottawa.ca/faculty-engineering/school-electrical-engineering-computer-science).
+At the NRC, I lead the Natural Language Processing and Text Analytics Team.
+Also, my research focuses on leveraging AI-enabled technologies to address societal challenges, with a strong commitment to integrating ethical and safety considerations into technological advancements.

 I am currently working with the Canadian AI Safety Institute (CAISI) on several projects related to the evaluation and mitigation of safety risks in AI applications.
 I am also part of the research group that represents Canada in the Joint Testing of LLMs and agentic AI, conducted by the network of international AI Safety Institutes.